Snow in Arkansas

 The story behind this: I was reading Richard Peck this summer, inspired by his writing.

-Like a river, creativity flows, bends, hits a dam, spills over, finds another way, is a mist, and gets lost in a fog but is ever moving forward to new horizons.
+Nov 23 Creativity Like a river, creativity flows, bends, hits a dam, spills over, finds another way.
+A mist that get lost in a fog, but is ever moving forward- to new horizons. @lozzawriting

 Invisible Things/Creativity